FC Silon Táborsko

 FC Silon Táborsko is a football club located in Tábor, Czech Republic.
 It plays in the Czech National Football League (2nd tier).

 History

+In June 2011, FK Spartak MAS Sezimovo Ústí owner Jiří Smrž bought the rights to neighbouring team FK Tábor and at the end of 2011, the club announced that they would fusion with Tábor from 2012 on to found a new club, FC MAS Táborsko.

-The club was formerly located at Soukenik stadium in nearby Sezimovo Ústí.
+The club was formerly located at Soukeník stadium in nearby Sezimovo Ústí, the Stadium of the former FK Spartak MAS.
 Lower squads of the team, as well the youth teams still play their games there.
-In June 2011, FK Spartak MAS Sezimovo Ústí owner Jiří Smrž bought the rights to neighbouring team FK Tábor and at the end of 2011, the club announced that they would compete from 2012, including the remainder of the season in progress, as FC MAS Táborsko.
+They play now at the Stadion v Kvapilově ulici in Tábor.

 In 2022, the club got a new main sponsor and changed its name to FC Silon Táborsko.